eggs-benny/movie-backend/README.md

 ## Assumptions & comments
 - It is assumed that users of the database will be using European characters for movie entries.
+- It would be possible to return all values within the database but this was not a requirement of the task.
+- The testing suite may show a failed test on first or second attempt.
+I haven't managed to fully debug, but believe it is an async-await issue on first use of the database.
+- Tests work locally, but not within the Docker environment.
 - There is good test coverage, but more edge cases could be done around text entry.
 - On using Docker, For the purposes of demonstration, I have used standard 'admin' and 'password' as login details.
 This would need to be more secure in a production environment.
-- Tests work locally, but not within the Docker environment.
 - The aim will be to also deploy to AWS using Terraform.

 ## Contributing
 If you would like to contribute to this project, feel free to submit a pull request.
 Please make sure to follow the existing coding style and include tests for any new functionality.

-Thank you for using the Movie Database Backend app!